 Outlook on the web - add to folder list

-After you complete this procedure, the other mailbox that you have access to will be listed in your Outlook for Windows folder list.
+After you complete this procedure, the other mailbox that you have access to will display in your Outlook on the web folder list.

 FAQs